A Recursive Characterization of Laplacian Spectral Radii of Trees with Bounded Maximum Degree: Proofs of Theorems and

 It can be verified that $\sett_{2}$ contains exactly one directed tree, i.e., the directed tree of order $2$.
-If $\vect$ is the directed tree obtained from $K_{1, 3}$ such that its unique source is of out-degree $1$, then $\vect$ belongs to both $\sett_{5}$ and $\sett_4$, as shown in Figure \ref{F6}, where the value of $\Phi_{\alpha, \vect}(v)$ for each vertex $v$ is displayed beside vertex $v$.
+If $\vect$ is the directed tree obtained from $K_{1, 3}$ such that its unique source is of out-degree $1$, then $\vect$ belongs to both $\sett_{5}$ and $\sett_4$, as shown in Figure \ref{F6} (a) and (b), where the value of $\Phi_{\alpha, \vect}(v)$ for each vertex $v$ is shown beside vertex $v$.
+However, it does not belong to $\sett_2$.